Venezuela orders banks to sell dollars from fuel sales to forex market

 Maduro launched the new gasoline system after receiving five shipments of fuel from Iran, another U.S. adversary whose oil sector is under sanctions by Washington.

-(Reporting by Mayela Armas and Corina Pons in Caracas Writing by Sarah Kinosian Editing by Matthew Lewis)
+(Reporting by Mayela Armas and Corina Pons in Caracas Writing by Sarah Kinosian Editing by Matthew Lewis and Kenneth Maxwell)

 ((Sarah.Kinosian@thomsonreuters.com;))